Aron Shaviv: Political projects

 Shaviv is reported to have worked on presidential, parliamentary, and municipal campaigns in the US and UK as well as across Europe, Asia, and Africa.

 In 2012, Shaviv served as campaign strategist for iVoteIsrael, an organization that encouraged American citizens living in Israel to register for and vote in the 2012 US presidential elections.

 In 2015, as campaign manager to Israeli Prime Minister Benjamin Netanyahu, Shaviv formulated the winning strategy for the Likud party in the 2015 Israeli legislative elections.
 He also advised UK Prime Minister David Cameron in the UK general election that year.

 In December 2015, Shaviv played a key role in lobbying the government of Slovakia to grant asylum to 149 Assyrian Christian refugees from Iraq.

-In 2017, he advised the successful campaign of President Aleksandar Vucic in the Serbian presidential elections.
+In 2017, he advised the successful campaign of President Aleksandar Vučić in the Serbian presidential elections.
 Cambodian poll documents also showed that Shaviv advised Cambodian Prime Minister Hun Sen ahead of the 2018 Cambodian general elections.

 In 2019, Shaviv Strategy and Campaigns advised the successful election campaign of President Zuzana Caputova in the 2019 Slovak presidential elections.